Back | Home | Aller à version française

 2A2b.
 Their accentuations: peaks, slopes, basins.
 Cleavages

 In any event, a nervous system, for the very reason of its physiology, accentuates, which means reinforces the essential (the vital) and depresses the accessory of what it receives.
-For example, in the retina, from transduction, the most excited neurones become increasingly so, and the least excited even less so.
+For example, in the retina, from transduction, the most excited neurons become increasingly so, and the least excited even less so.
 Thus, the information distributes in peaks and slopes, forming perceptive basins of attraction.
 Without which, there would only be for the animal an indistinct and floating magma of impulsions, thus no prey, no partner for hunting or coitus, no identifiable habitat.

-Computational models, such as those proposed by David Marr in Vision (Freeman, 1982) demonstrate well that, from relay to relay, a visual system must sample, eliminate and regroup amongst all the signals it has received in order to have "something" to be grasped, first from the "subjective" point of view of the organism (subject centred, or “at 2,5 dimensions”), then from the "objective" point of view of the perceived in the environment (object centered, or “at 3 dimensions”).
+Computational models, such as those proposed by David Marr in Vision (Freeman, 1982) demonstrate well that, from relay to relay, a visual system must sample, eliminate and regroup amongst all the signals it has received in order to have "something" to be grasped, first from the "subjective" point of view of the organism (subject centered, or “at 2,5 dimensions”), then from the "objective" point of view of the perceived in the environment (object centered, or “at 3 dimensions”).
 For all this the brain is cleaving.
 And consequently cleaved.

 2A2c.
 Neuronic synodies: perseveration, invariants, commutations.
 The animal self

 The neuronic associations of the brain show themselves extraordinarily multi-directional, which means available to connections other than those where they are engaged in a first while.
-This is the case for every specimen of a species during its experience, and also in the entire species, where a group can acquire ritualisations (coupling, hunting, construction) so new that it one day becomes a new species (meaning specimens incapable of reproducing with those of the species they come from).
+This is the case for every specimen of a species during its experience, and also in the entire species, where a group can acquire ritualizations (coupling, hunting, construction) so new that it one day becomes a new species (meaning specimens incapable of reproducing with those of the species they come from).
 This contrasts with the technical computers, where every microprocessor operates within the framework of its own logic, and does not change its logic, even when the calculation takes place in parallel.

-In all species, cortical neurones are grouped in juxtaposed vertical carrots, each of which comprises a defined number of floors with neuronic arrivals and departures, amongst which some receive afferents and others send efferences, whilst others ensure feedback to the non-terminal relays (such as the thalamus), or with other areas of a similar quality (visual, auditory, tactile), or of various qualities.
+In all species, cortical neurons are grouped in juxtaposed vertical carrots, each of which comprises a defined number of floors with neuronic arrivals and departures, amongst which some receive afferents and others send efferences, whilst others ensure feedback to the non-terminal relays (such as the thalamus), or with other areas of a similar quality (visual, auditory, tactile), or of various qualities.
 On the other hand, using its dendritic appendixes, each neuron depends on the contributions of other neurons that modulate its passage from resting potential to action potential according to innumerable stimulations and inhibitions, which are either reinforced or thwarted.
-Brains are therefore the location of what we shall call neuronic synodies, meaning sets of neurones that are sometimes close and sometimes very distant, homogeneous or heterogeneous and that, through all sorts of interactions, are activated or inactivated more or less together during one same perceptive and motive operation (synod, ôïdè, sun, concerting song).
+Brains are therefore the location of what we shall call neuronic synodies, meaning sets of neurons that are sometimes close and sometimes very distant, homogeneous or heterogeneous and that, through all sorts of interactions, are activated or inactivated more or less together during one same perceptive and motor operation (synod, ôïdè, sun, concerting song).

 2A2d.
 The normalization of the perceived by the moved